 The data described in section 3 have been inserted into an Excel calculation tool where necessary data is collected and compiled from internal and external sources.
-The data are organized in a way that makes calculation of carbon footprint easy for individual articles and groups of articles.
-Since the number of articles is very high (more than one thousand) it is beyond the scope of this report to show all the individual results.
+The data are organized in a way that makes calculation of carbon footprint easy for individual articles and groups of articles, see Appendix 1 for details.
+Since the number of articles is very high (more than two thousand) it is beyond the scope of this report to show all the individual results.